freenas/freenas-docs/userguide/system.rst

 * :ref:`Alert Services` configures services used to notify the administrator about system events.

+* :ref:`Alert Settings` configures the default notification timing for each alert message.
+See :ref:`Alert` for more information.

 * :ref:`Cloud Credentials` is used to enter connection credentials for remote cloud service providers